 When pondering the broad impact of alcohol use, one might first consider its acute intoxicating effects, its association with car accidents, other injuries or even more extreme examples of people dying of alcohol poisoning after a single binge drinking session.
 However, drinking also causes problems that develop in the long-term, including a wide range of physical and mental health issues that could arise in connection with continued and repeated alcohol use.

-Alcoholic gastritis is just one of the many physical disorders that can arise as a result of drinking alcohol.
-This stomach problem may seem to be nothing more than a slight stomachache or heartburn after drinking.
-However, it can lead to further health complications that could potentially be avoided by not abusing alcohol.
+Alcoholic gastritis is one of many physical conditions that can develop as a result of abusing alcohol.
+This problem may seem to be nothing more than a recurrent stomachache or heartburn after drinking, but it could signal the development of additional health complications that might be avoided altogether by not drinking.